 Additions to Windows Forms for the .NET Framework 3.5

-Many of the new features added in the .NET Framework 3.5 are supported by Windows Forms and will enhance your Windows Forms applications.
+Many of the new features added in the .NET Framework version 3.5 are supported by Windows Forms and will enhance your Windows Forms applications.
 The following describes some of the new features and how they can be used with Windows Forms.

 Client application services are new in the .NET Framework 3.5 and enable Windows Forms application to easily access the ASP.NET login, roles, and profile services.
 These services enable you to authenticate users and retrieve user roles and application settings from a shared server.